Anitha-Juliette/Anitha-Juliette/README.md

 <img src="images/77.png" width="70%" height="70%")
 </p>

-#### 4.3 SYNTHESIS, FLOORPLANNING AND PLACEMENT OF MODIFIED DESIGN picorv32a
+#### 4.3 Synthesis, Floorplanning and Placement of the modified design picorv32a
 * Synthesis
   - Run Synthesis on the modified design file
 <pre><code>% run_synthesis